Subaru Outback Vs. Toyota RAV4 | Interior, MPG, Specs

 Subaru Outback Vs. Toyota RAV4

-We'll discuss the Toyota RAV4 vs. Subaru Outback performance specs, cabins, mileage, and more.
-Please read on to learn more about what these dynamic SUVs have to offer.
+We'll discuss the Subaru Outback vs. Toyota RAV4 performance specs, cabins, mileage, and more.
+Here's an in-depth look at what these dynamic SUVs have to offer.

 Subaru Outback vs. Toyota RAV4: Specs

-The 2025 Subaru Outback is available with your choice of two engines.
-The entry-level Subaru Outback engine option is a 2.5-liter four-cylinder that delivers 182 horsepower and 176 pound-feet of torque.
-Iterations with this engine come standard with Subaru Symmetrical All-Wheel Drive and a continuously variable automatic transmission.
+The 2026 Subaru Outback is available with your choice of two engines.
+The entry-level Subaru Outback engine option is a 2.5-liter four-cylinder that delivers 180 horsepower and 175 pound-feet of torque.
+Iterations with this engine come standard with the iconic Subaru Symmetrical All-Wheel Drive and a continuously variable automatic transmission.

-The 2025 Subaru Outback Base model can also tow up to 2,700 pounds,1 but if you need a little more, higher-tier trims boost that value to a whopping 3,500 pounds.1
+The 2026 Subaru Outback Base model can also tow up to 2,700 pounds,1 but if you need a little more, the turbocharged trims boost that value to a whopping 3,500 pounds.1

-It's also worth mentioning the standard Toyota RAV4 towing capacity: 1,500 pounds, when properly equipped.
-This doesn't measure up to the 2,700-pound Subaru Outback towing capacity,1 but it can be enough for adventure.
+It's also worth mentioning the standard Toyota RAV4 towing capacity: 1,750 pounds, when properly equipped.
+This doesn't measure up to the 2,700-pound Subaru Outback towing capacity,1 but it can be enough for a bit of adventure.
+The RAV4 towing limit can also be raised to 3,500 when properly equipped with a higher trim level.

 DrivetrainAWDFWD